and why you want to make sure your website is accessible & ADA compliant:

 - size of text

-- Content can be navigated through using a keyboard.
+- Content can be navigated using a keyboard.

-- Users have enough time to read the content; anything that has time limit or any automatically playing content can be adjusted or turned off.
+- Users have enough time to read the content; anything with a time limit or automatically playing content can be adjusted or turned off.

 Information and the operation of user interface must be understandable.